🌺

 Traditional Plate Lunch Culture

-The traditional plate lunch — a local institution with deep roots in Hawaii's plantation-era food culture — is built around meat (kalua pork, teriyaki chicken, loco moco) with mac salad and rice as default sides.
+The traditional plate lunch is built around meat with mac salad and rice as default sides.
 Even at venues that offer a rice bowl or tofu option, the preparation environment and shared surfaces mean careful questioning is needed.
-Plate lunch trucks and counters are worth navigating with the ordering scripts — but for an easy, reliable meal, a dedicated vegan café is the lower-effort choice.
+Plate lunch trucks and counters are worth navigating with the ordering scripts, but for an easy reliable meal, a dedicated vegan cafe is the lower-effort choice.

 🍯